heymoose/heymoose.github.io/projects.md

 ---
 layout: page
 title: Projects
-subtitle: Stuff I've worked on
+subtitle: A short list of projects that I've worked on
 ---

-A short list of projects that I'm most proud of, separated by previous employers and hobby work.

 ## Sonoma Partners
 ---